mozilla/elmo/_sources/index.rst.txt

 Elmo is the software behind https://l10n.mozilla.org/.
 This documentation describes the architecture that powers the functionality on the site.
+Elmo primarily tracks the translation of Firefox and other Gecko-based products.
+Expanding coverage to other projects, also ones hosted on Github, is planned.

 Key features are: